OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 4. Download your required Quartus Prime Pro Linux version [here](https://www.intel.com/content/www/us/en/products/details/fpga/development-tools/quartus-prime/resource.html).

 5. Install required Quartus patches.
 The Quartus patch `.run` files can be found in the **Assets** tab on the [OFS Release GitHub page](https://github.com/OFS/ofs-f2000x-pl/releases/tag/ofs-2024.1-1).
-The patches for this release are 0.17 patch (PCIe).
+The patches for this release are 0.17.

 6. After running the Quartus Prime Pro installer, set the PATH environment variable to make utilities `quartus`, `jtagconfig`, and `quartus_pgm` discoverable.
 Edit your bashrc file `~/.bashrc` to add the following line: